Home >Resources>Bulk Waste Disposal>How to Dispose of Dirt

 • Free or low-cost dirt disposal option.

-• Removal time depends on the buyers.
+• Removal time depends on buyers.
+Dirt can sit on your property for a while.

 • Not ideal for large amounts of dirt.